jhtwomey/intl-equities-port-pricing/README.md

 This is a Python script for daily cross-referencing pricing against a given portfolio of international equities at close of business on the NYSE.
-The underlying data source here is ICE (Intercontinental Exchange) and can be used to verify against Bloomberg, Fidelity, or another data source.
+The underlying data source here is ICE (Intercontinental Exchange) and can be used to verify against Bloomberg, Fidelity, or other discrete data source.

 Holdings can be adapted for any portfolio by changing referenced tickers.
 Currency mapping to given exchanges can be changed similarly.